STRESS LESS AT WORK

 Work is generally considered to be good for mental health, however, a negative environment can impact your wellbeing significantly.
 This can have a big impact on you as an individual and the estimated cost to the global economy is US$ 1 trillion per year in lost productivity.

 Stress is key to your survival and can be beneficial in helping you to get things done.
 Yet too much can be detrimental - severely decreasing the quality of your health, relationships, work, and negatively impacting your overall well-being.

 Stress commonly arises in the workplace when the demands upon you are greater than your capacity to cope with them.
 Main causes of stress at work include long hours, job demands, conflicting roles and boundaries, organisational change, job insecurity, boredom, bullying, discrimination and lack of autonomy.

+How mentally healthy is your workplace?
 Work-related stress can quickly take a toll if you don't have effective stress reduction strategies in place to support you.
-As workplace wellness specialists, we're sharing the most effective, evidence-based ways to reduce and prevent stress in the workplace.
+As workplace wellness specialists, we promote mental health in organisations.

 #1.
 Talk about it

 It's important to talk about stress by sharing your feelings with someone you trust.
 Having an open and honest conversation about what's stressing you out can help to diffuse your tension, put things in perspective and present different ways to deal with the matter most effectively.

 Talking it through is a much healthier coping mechanism to reduce your stress than bottling it all up.
 Whether it's you, or a colleague that's struggling to cope, reach out to give and receive support when it's needed.

 Take the time to look after your physical health with regular exercise, a balanced diet and routine health checks.